recanman/ProgrammingMeritBadge/README.md

 #### Requirement 5B
 __Sample Output for Guess My Number__
 <pre>
+./run
 Choose a number between 1 and 10
-\> 4
+&gt; 7
 That was not correct.
 You have 2 guesses left.
 Choose a number between 1 and 10
-\> 2
+&gt; 3
 That was not correct.
 You have 1 guess left.
 Choose a number between 1 and 10
-\> 8
-That was not correct.
-You have 0 guesses left.
-You have had three guesses.
-You lose!
-The number was 9.
-Nice try.
-Fantastics-MacBook-Pro:C_C++ b$ ./run
-Choose a number between 1 and 10
-\> 7
-That was not correct.
-You have 2 guesses left.
-Choose a number between 1 and 10
-\> 3
-That was not correct.
-You have 1 guess left.
-Choose a number between 1 and 10
-\> 9
+&gt; 9
-You guessed the number correctly!
+You guessed the number correctly!"
 </pre>